 While Hadoop’s job tracker provides detailed information about jobs that have been run in the cluster, it is not a persistent data store for such information.
-After installation of the
+Kiji tracks all historical jobs in a

-job_history table, Kiji automatically tracks information into the job_history table which can be accessed later.
-This information includes an xml dump of the full job configuration, start times, end times, and all job counters. /
+job_history table within every instance.
+This information includes an xml dump of the full job configuration, start times, end times, and all job counters.

 You can verify that the table was installed properly using the ls command: